 Applications

-- Arduino keypad input for menus, settings, and parameter entry
+- Arduino keypad input for menus, parameter entry, and device configuration

-- DIY access control prototypes (PIN entry), lockers, and simple security projects
+- DIY access control prototypes (PIN entry), electronic locks, and control panels

-- Test fixtures and bench tools requiring quick numeric or function input
+- Test jigs, calibration tools, and bench instruments needing quick numeric input

 Integration Notes